-Defendants who have done the act that forms the basis of their criminal charge often wonder whether they should tell their lawyers.
-Even if they remain silent, they are concerned that their lawyers will believe that they are guilty, and either won't want to represent them, or will do a poor job.
+Defendants who've done the act that forms the basis of their criminal charge often wonder whether they should tell their lawyers.
+Even if they remain silent, they are concerned that their lawyers will believe that they are guilty, and either won't want to represent them or will do a poor job.

-First, understand that what's at stake in your case is whether the prosecution can prove, beyond a reasonable doubt, that you committed the crime with which you're charged.
+Understand that what's at stake in your case is whether the prosecution can prove beyond a reasonable doubt that you committed the crime with which you're charged.
 That's a different question than asking whether you did the act that's involved.
-For example, if you're charged with robbery and you did, in fact, wrestle a purse from a woman on the street, you're entitled to an acquittal if the victim cannot identify you.
+For example, if you're charged with robbery and you did, in fact, wrestle a purse from a woman on the street, you're still entitled to an acquittal if the victim cannot identify you.

+It's your attorney's job to develop a defense strategy, not to judge you.
 Defense attorneys are ethically bound to zealously represent all clients, those whom they think will be justly found guilty as well as those whom they think are factually innocent.
-(See Canon 7, ABA Model Code of Professional Responsibility.)
 A vigorous defense is necessary to protect the innocent and to ensure that judges and citizens—and not the police—have the ultimate power to decide who is guilty of a crime.

 In truth, the defense lawyer almost never really knows whether the defendant is guilty of a charged crime.
 Just because the defendant says he did it doesn't make it so.
-The defendant may be lying to take the rap for someone he wants to protect, or may be guilty, but only of a different and lesser crime than the one being prosecuted by the district attorney.
-A defendant may have done the act in question, but the client may have a valid defense that would exonerate him.
+The defendant may be lying to take the rap for someone he wants to protect.
+Or the defendant might be guilty but of a different and lesser crime than the one being prosecuted by the district attorney.
+A defendant may have done the act in question but have a valid defense that would exonerate him.
 For these reasons, among others, defense lawyers often do not ask their clients if they committed the crime.
 Instead, the lawyer uses the facts to put on the best defense possible and leaves the question of guilt to the judge or jury.